skissler/IQTeamProject/notes/README.md

 But, I need to think a few steps ahead here: if we were to get county-level estimates of deviations in transmission between agricultural workers and the general community, what would we do with it?
 I think I need to think a bit more clearly through the outcome metrics we want; that might help direct the simulations I end up running here.

+# 10 Dec 2025

+After a long break (and some writing on the manuscript), I'm returning to this – I want to edit the codebase so that it's more streamlined and efficient.
+I've just started branch `CodeOptimization` to get started on that.